The Magic of Quiet Moments: How Glamping and Retreat Business Owners Can Find Clarity, Creativity, and Stress-Free Success

 Sit in the garden with a cup of tea and no agenda at all.

+Just notice what comes up for you.
+Notice how ideas start joining hands.
+Notice how your shoulders drop.
 Notice that subtle sense of coming home to yourself.

+You don't always need more information.
 Sometimes, what you truly need is the quiet space for your inner wisdom to surface.

-1. Know the busy moments where multi-tasking really helps.
+1. Know the busy moments where multi-tasking really helps

-2. Learn when it’s time to switch it all off.
+2. Learn when it's time to switch it all off

-• Walking in nature
+• Walking in nature or around your site

 • Dog walking